epics-containers/epics-containers.github.io/main/_sources/user/tutorials/dev_container.rst.txt

 This allows the developer environment to look as similar as possible to the runtime container.
 It also will preserve any important changes that you make in the host file system.
-This is essential because the container filesystem is temporary and will bed destroyed when the container is rebuilt or deleted.
+This is essential because the container filesystem is temporary and will be destroyed when the container is rebuilt or deleted.

 See `container-layout`_ for details of which host folders are mounted into the